Facts

 - ensure regular monitoring of the implementation of action plans drawn up by the parties to a conflict following mediation

-We conduct protection rapid evaluations and respond to specific protection needs of most vulnerable people as we support community and community-based organisations.
-We implement plans for the reduction of protection risks and enabl community protective environment.
+We conduct rapid protection assessments and respond to specific protection needs of the most vulnerable people as we support community and community-based organisations.
+We implement plans for the reduction of protection risks and enable a community protective environment.
 All these activities, among others, are carried out in order to strengthen the protection of civilians in Mali.

 Rapid response mechanism (RRM)